-Conducted by the international arts consulting firm WolfBrown, and sponsored locally by the non-profit arts marketing and advocacy group ArtsBoston, the Audience Outlook Monitor (AOM) is a longitudinal survey to keep tabs on arts attendees thoughts, concerns and intentions as the pandemic — and the state’s reopening guidelines — evolve.
+Conducted by the international arts consulting firm WolfBrown, and sponsored locally by the non-profit arts marketing and advocacy group ArtsBoston, the Audience Outlook Monitor COVID-19 Study was a longitudinal survey to keep tabs on arts attendees’ thoughts, concerns, and intentions as the COVID-19 pandemic evolved.

 The Audience Outlook Monitor has been tracking audience attitudes and behaviors throughout the pandemic.